JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 Data Source=localhost,1433;Initial Catalog=CrashCourseDB;User ID=sa;Password=VerySecret1234!
 ```

 Right now, the DB connection string is hard-coded: if we need to change the connection string to point to another server, we have to change the code.
 Instead of defining it in code, we are going to move this to the appSettings file.
-These connection strings can then be overriden just before deploying onto a production environment.
-Another reason of not hard-coding it and to define it just before deploying, is that connection string could contain sensitive information such as passwords, and this can never end up into a source control system (such as git).
+These connection strings can then be overridden just before deploying onto a production environment.
+Another reason for not hard-coding it, is that connection string could contain sensitive information such as passwords, and this should never end up in a source control system (such as git).

 In order to pass this configuration into the BlogPostDataStore, we have to do a couple of changes.